ziggr/ESO-HomeStationMarker/README.md

 ## RefCount/Marker Desync

-The above API functions are the only ones that touch or see the ref counts.
+The above 3 API functions are the only ones that touch or see the ref counts.
 Slash commands such as `/hsm <set> <station>` bypass the ref count and toggle the marker regardless of API requests.

-Learning a station location _after_ requesting a marker for it will not show a marker for that station.
-The marker will appear next time you enter the house or `/reloadui`.

 # FPS Cost